eastsea17/GraphRAG_with_Ollama/FILE_STRUCTURE.md

 ## 📊 Project Overview

-This project is a **100% Ollama-based GraphRAG system** that builds a battery industry knowledge graph and provides natural language Q&A.
+This project is a **100% Ollama-based GraphRAG system** that analyzes scientific papers related to patent network analysis and innovation research, providing natural language Q&A capabilities.

 ## 🗂️ Directory Structure